anmarjarjees/bootstrap5-website-sample/README.md

 The Basic and Essential Bootstrap commands for FSSD Group: Module#5: User-Centric Development Throughout this project, I will add a few "index.html" files to explain and add the Bootstrap component gradually, but in the end we will have the final index file.

-- bs1... html file => contains the Bootstrap starting template and examples of using its Grid System
+- bs1... html file => The Bootstrap starting template and examples of using its Grid System
-- bs2... html file  => Adding the basic contents (The main website template)
+- bs2... html file  => Just an example of adding the basic contents (The main website template)
-- bs3... html file  => Adding Bootstrap Navbar
+- bs3... html file  => Adding Bootstrap Basic Content for a website
-- bs4... html file  => Adding Bootstrap Carousels
+- bs4... html file  => Adding Bootstrap Navbar and accordion
-- bs5... html file  => Adding Bootstrap Modal and other spacing
+- bs5... html file  => Adding Bootstrap Carousel
-- bs6... html file  => Adding Bootstrap Form
+- bs6... html file  => Adding Bootstrap Basic From Elements
+- bs7... html file  => Adding Bootstrap Modal and More From Elements
 *****************************************************************
 - index.html => The final page (very few comments)